 Before diving into what not to do, let’s clarify why benefits management is about.

-Benefits Management, also known as Benefits Realization Management (BRM), is the structured approach that identifies, plans, measures and tracks benefits throughout the entirety of the programme or project lifecycle – from the very start to its last projected benefit.
+Benefits Management, also known as Benefits Realisation Management (BRM), is the structured approach that identifies, plans, measures and tracks benefits throughout the entirety of the programme or project lifecycle.

 Its main purpose is to give organisations proper visibility over their portfolio and its business value at any given moment.
 When done correctly, it is a powerful approach that allows organisations to:

-- Ensure their projects and their benefits are aligned with the business strategy and objectives from the beginning to provide business value
+- Ensure they align their projects and their benefits with the business strategy and objectives.
+This ensures all projects generate business value, not just profit.

 - Measure and track the actual quantifiable benefits achieved by programmes and projects within its portfolio.

 - Gain visibility and control over the project portfolio delivery and impact on the overarching business strategy.

 Benefits Management ensures organisations don’t wait until the end of a project to see whether it has made an impact.
 Putting Benefits Management processes in place allows organisations and key decision-makers to ensure projects address objectives from the beginning.
 As a result, benefits managements increases project’s impact, value, and success.

 While there are significant rewards for implementing benefits managements, there are some misconceptions about benefits management which we’ll address below: